EQAR/deqar-docs/docs/institution_data.md

     *e.g. BGR*

 * **Provider Legal Seat City\*** (<code>city</code>; required; string)
   The city name, preferably in English, where the provider has its legal seat may be provided for each provider  record.
-If an provider is located in more than one city, further cities can be provided as other locations (see below).
+If a provider is located in more than one city, further cities can be provided as other locations (see below).

     *e.g. Sofia*